-We intend to qualify as a business development company under the 1940 Act prior to consummation of this offering.
+We intend to continue to qualify as a business development company under the 1940 Act.
 The 1940 Act imposes numerous constraints on the operations of business development companies.
 For example, business development companies are required to invest at least 70% of their gross assets in specified types of securities, primarily in private companies or thinly-traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
 Furthermore, any failure to comply with the requirements imposed on business development companies by the 1940 Act could cause the SEC to bring an enforcement action against us and/or expose us to claims of private litigants.
 In addition, upon approval of a majority of our stockholders, we may elect to withdraw our status as a business development company.
 If we decide to withdraw our election, or if we otherwise fail to qualify, or maintain our qualification, as a business development company, we may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
 Compliance with such regulations would significantly decrease our operating flexibility, and could significantly increase our costs of doing business.
 If we do not remain a business development company, we might be regulated as a closed-end investment company under the 1940 Act, which would subject us to substantially more regulatory restrictions under the 1940 Act and correspondingly decrease our operating flexibility.

-We will be dependent upon NeXt Asset Management's senior investment professionals for our future success, particularly Michael T. Moe, Stephen D. Bard and Luben Pampoulov.
-If we lose any our investment adviser's senior investment professionals, our ability to implement our business strategy could be significantly harmed.
+We are dependent upon GSV Asset Management's senior investment professionals for our future success, particularly Michael T. Moe, Stephen D. Bard and Luben Pampoulov.
+If we lose any of our investment adviser's senior investment professionals, our ability to implement our business strategy could be significantly harmed.

-We will depend on the diligence, skill and network of business contacts of the NeXt Asset Management's senior investment professionals.
-These senior investment professionals, together with other investment professionals employed by NeXt Asset Management, will evaluate, negotiate, structure, close, monitor and service our investments.
-Our future success will depend to a significant extent on the continued service and coordination of our investment adviser's senior investment professionals, particularly Michael T. Moe, Stephen

-D. Bard and Luben Pampoulov.
+We depend on the diligence, skill and network of business contacts of the GSV Asset Management's senior investment professionals.
+These senior investment professionals, together with other investment professionals employed by GSV Asset Management, evaluate, negotiate, structure, close, monitor and service our investments.
+Our future success will depend to a significant extent on the continued service and coordination of our investment adviser's senior investment professionals, particularly Michael T. Moe, Stephen D. Bard and Luben Pampoulov.
 None of Messrs.
-Moe, Bard or Pampoulov is subject to an employment contract, and neither will receive any compensation from us, other than payments attributable to the investment advisory fee.
+Moe, Bard or Pampoulov is subject to an employment contract, and none receive any compensation from us.
 None of Messrs.
-Moe, Bard or Pampoulov will devote all of their business time to our operations, and each will have other demands on their time as a result of their other activities.
-The departure of either of these individuals could have a material adverse effect on our ability to achieve our investment objective.
+Moe, Bard or Pampoulov devote all of their business time to our operations, and each have other demands on their time as a result of their other activities.
+The departure of any of these individuals could have a material adverse effect on our ability to achieve our investment objective.

-None of the NeXt Asset Management's senior investment professionals or Advisory Board members, including Michael T. Moe, Stephen D. Bard and Luben Pampoulov, are subject to employment agreements, and we cannot assure you that our investment adviser will be successful in retaining its senior investment professionals.
+None of the GSV Asset Management's senior investment professionals or Advisory Board members, including Michael T. Moe, Stephen D. Bard and Luben Pampoulov, are subject to employment agreements, and there can be no assurance that our investment adviser will be successful in retaining its senior investment professionals.